dimps5790/spotify_projects/README.md

 Also of note, this project uses an existing Spotify API and was forked from an example project that guided on how to properly authenticate against the Spotify Web API.
 The authentication example and instructions from this are found below.

+One important step: You must fill in the Client ID (client_id) and Client Secret (client_secret) in the app.js.
+Will need a future update where this is not needed.

 # Spotify Accounts Authentication Examples

 This project contains basic demos showing the different OAuth 2.0 flows for [authenticating against the Spotify Web API](https://developer.spotify.com/web-api/authorization-guide/).